 Key points to note:

 - As an inland waterway normal boating regulations under the Marine Safety Act 2010 apply.
 State waterway rules stipulate that for inland waters vessels must not be operated at a speed exceeding 5 knots within 50 metres of the waters’ edge or within 50 metres of a fixed or floating structure in or on the water (including a wharf, jetty, slipway or boat launching ramp).
 However, when vessels travel outside of these areas speeds of greater than 5 knots are allowed.

-- As an inland water course normal boating regulations under the Marine Act 1988 apply however speeds of over 5 knots are legal within this water way due to an exemption under the Marine Act 1988.
+- As an inland water course normal boating regulations under the Marine Safety Act 2010 apply.
+However, speeds of greater than 5 knots are legal within the water course.

 - During high speed powerboat events patrons must stay behind on-course fences.

 - The underpass of the Mornington Peninsula Freeway is subject to flooding.

 - Patrons using the centre should be aware of floating debris which is often experienced after heavy rain events.

 - The centre will be closed if conditions are deemed unsafe.